infraence/docs/README.md

 - Decode the data received from API users.
 - Load balancing across multiple running instances of your service.
 - Secure internet access without direct exposure of your inference servers to the internet.
+- Automatic HTTPS setup and certificate management.

 Prerequisites:
 - A GitHub account.
 - Python 3.x installed on your machine, along with pip.

-Estimated time: 10 to 15 minutes
+Estimated time: 10 to 15 minutes.

 ## Setting up your service
 1. Go to the [Infraence studio](https://studio.infraence.com/).

 2. Create your new service (eg: audio_classification).
-A service encapsulates multiple endpoints.
+A service encapsulates multiple endpoints, API keys and worker credentials.

 3. After creating your service, go to the "Connect" section, where you can manage your worker credentials.
 These credentials will be used by your Python script to connect to Infraence and receive inference requests.
 Make sure to keep these credentials secure, since they provide access to modifying and creating new endpoints.
 You can keep the credentials modal open for now, since you will need the connection string in the next steps.